enzdor/olives/README.md

    ENDPOINT                        METHOD   HANDLER  DONE   Description

-- /getSubolivePosts/:id?page=x     GET                       to get all the posts in a subolive to show in the subolive page (create version of this without including comments for performance or just be lazy and keep this one)
+- /getSubolivePosts/:id?page=x     GET       test moar            to get all the posts in a subolive to show in the subolive page (create version of this without including comments for performance or just be lazy and keep this one)
-- /getPost/:id                     GET                       to see the info of a post
+- /getPost/:id                     GET       done            to see the info of a post
-- /createPost/:suboliveId          POST                      to create a new post
+- /createPost/:suboliveId          POST      next            to create a new post
-- /getComments/:postId             GET                       to get the comments when displaying a post (i don't think this will be necessary)
 - /createComment/:postId           POST                      to create a comment
 - /getUser/:userId                 GET       done            to get user info
 - /createUser                      POST      done            to create a new user
-- /deleteUser/:userId              POST      done            to delete an existent user
+- /deleteUser/:userId              DELETE    done            to delete an existent user
 - /login                           POST                      to login
 - /logout                          GET                       to logout